What Is Hempcrete?

 Foundation walls which are made from hempcrete are 7 times stronger and 3 times more elastic than those made by traditional concrete.
 Therefore, they can endure earthquakes.

 Lime is a natural glue and also binds hempcrete.
-Moreover, lime is beneficial in making the hempcrete durable and preserves the natural fiber so that it lasts for generations.
-Hempcrete can also resist fire, mold, insects, and vermins.
+Moreover, lime is beneficial in making the hemp durable and preserves the natural fiber so that it lasts for generations.
+Hemp lime can also resist fire, mold, insects, and vermins.